sublee/subl.ee/docs/resume.md

     checkpointing by Google, in PyTorch and implemented [torchgpipe][] as a library.

-    Using Python 3, PyTorch.

 Game Server Architect {: .label }
 What!
 Studio in [Nexon][], 2013--2018
 :   Developing <cite>[Durango][]</cite>, a seamless open world MMORPG.
     {: .note }

 :   Designed and implemented the architecture of a distributed MMORPG server.
-    Achieved up to 70k concurrent users per MMO world with a scalable geological space.
-Launched this game in Korea and Indonesia.
-Maintained the game service continuously.
+    Achieved up to 70k concurrent users per MMO world.
+Launched the game and maintained it.

-    Built an internationalization system based on gettext.
-Implemented a high quality message interpolation focused on linguistics features of Korean and Indo-European languages.
+    Built an internationalization and localization system focused on linguistics features of Korean and Indo-European languages.

-    Used Python, C#, Cython, ZeroMQ, MsgPack, Couchbase, etcd, Redis, MySQL, Unity3D, Git, PlasticSCM, Ansible, Fabric, Docker, Ubuntu, and especially AWS.

-Reviewer {: .label }
-NDC TF in [Nexon][], 2018
-:   NDC is the biggest conference in the Korean game industry, like GDC.
-    {: .note }

-:   Reviewed applied presentations for NDC 2018.
-Organized the conference
-    timetable.
-Helped the speakers to make their presentation better.

 Game Development Engineer {: .label }
 Team Lupin in [Nexon][], 2011--2013
-:   Developed and published mobile and web series of
+:   Developed and launched two multiplayer racing games: <cite>[KartRider][]
-    <cite>[KartRider][]</cite>, a synchronous multiplayer casual racing game.
+    Dash & Coin Rush</cite>
     {: .note }

 :   Designed and implemented a distributed game server architecture for
-    synchronous multiplayer games for the <cite>KartRider Dash</cite> and
-    <cite>KartRider Coin Rush</cite> series.
-Launched these games globally and
+    synchronous multiplayer racing games.
+Launched the games globally and maintained them.
-    maintained them.

     Researched various rating systems such as [Elo][], [Glicko][], and [TrueSkill][].
 Implemented a simple matchmaker for 4v4 or free-for-all racing games.

-    Used Python, Redis as a message broker, Couchbase, MongoDB, Unity3D, Mercurial, Ubuntu, and AWS.

 Full Stack Web Developer {: .label }
 [Npine][], 2008--2011
 :   Supplies stock images for business on <cite>[Iclickart][]</cite>.
     {: .note }

 :   Developed a web server framework adapting the MVC pattern by PHP5.
-Made
-    and maintained web sites where provide stock images including
-    <cite>[Iclickart][]</cite> by the own framework.
-Maintained physical Linux
-    machines in a data center.
+    Maintained physical Linux machines in a data center.
 Led the software engineering team.

 Front-end Web Developer {: .label }
 [Lunant][], 2008--2011